-The Corporation's business is comprised of the following service lines:
+The Company's business is comprised of the following service lines:

 Fracturing Services.
-The principal focus of the Corporation's business is the provision of hydraulic fracturing services to oil and natural gas exploration and production companies.
+The principal focus of the Company's business is the provision of hydraulic fracturing services to oil and natural gas exploration and production companies.
 The objective of hydraulic fracturing is to increase the conductivity of an oil or natural gas zone within a reservoir to the wellbore, thus increasing the flow of hydrocarbons, allowing a greater proportion of hydrocarbons to be extracted or produced from that zone.
 The completion of "unconventional reservoirs", including oil and gas shales, siltstones, mudstones and other traditionally bypassed reservoirs is a technically and operationally challenging segment of the hydraulic fracturing market that is characterized by increasing numbers of horizontal wells, multi-stage fracture treatments and elevated proppant and pumping pressure demands.
-The Corporation has become a leading service provider in the deeper, more technically challenging plays in Alberta, northeast British Columbia, Manitoba, Saskatchewan, Colorado, North Dakota, Montana, Wyoming, Utah, Ohio, Pennsylvania, West Virginia, Texas and New Mexico by offering innovative equipment, technology solutions and highly trained personnel to execute these difficult projects.
-As of December 31, 2020, the Corporation's HP fleet consisted of:
+The Company has become a leading service provider in the deeper, more technically challenging plays in Alberta, northeast British Columbia, Manitoba, Saskatchewan, Colorado, North Dakota, Montana, Wyoming, Utah, Ohio, Pennsylvania, West Virginia, by offering innovative equipment, technology solutions and highly trained personnel to execute these difficult projects.
+As of December 31, 2021, the Company's HP fleet consisted of:

 Active Idle Total

-United States 516,000 HP 354,000 HP 870,000 HP
+United States 579,000 HP 294,000 HP 873,000 HP

-Canada 202,000 HP 73,000 HP 275,000 HP
+Canada 227,000 HP 43,000 HP 270,000 HP

-Argentina 118,000 HP 5,000 HP 123,000 HP
+Argentina 137,000 HP - HP 137,000 HP

-Russia 65,000 HP 12,000 HP 77,000 HP
+Russia 77,000 HP - HP 77,000 HP

-For the years ended December 31, 2020 and 2019, fracturing services accounted for 92% and 94% of the Corporation's revenue, respectively.
+For each of the years ending December 31, 2021 and 2020, fracturing services accounted for 92% of the Company's revenue.

-The Corporation provides hydraulic fracturing by pumping a viscous fluid with suspended proppant through the wellbore and into the reservoir zone being stimulated.
+The Company provides hydraulic fracturing by pumping a viscous fluid with suspended proppant through the wellbore and into the reservoir zone being stimulated.
 The pumping pressure causes the zone to fracture and accept the fluid and proppant.
 The fluid is designed to subsequently break, or lose viscosity, and be driven out by reservoir pressure, leaving the proppant suspended in the fracture.

 A considerable amount of technology is incorporated into the design of the fracturing fluid, which normally consists of proprietary chemicals that are combined with a base fluid.
 The final fluid can be gelled, emulsified or foamed and may be preceded by acid.
 In addition to the complex chemical technology used for making the fracturing fluid, fracturing involves considerable engineering knowledge and experience to design the fracturing process to maximize the performance of the well.
 Each fracture is individually designed to take account of the specific temperatures, pressures, formation permeability and reservoir fluids within the producing zone which is fractured.
-The Corporation's engineering and asset enhancement teams provide technical evaluation and job design recommendations as an integral component of its fracturing service to the customer.
+The Company's engineering and asset enhancement teams provide technical evaluation and job design recommendations as an integral component of its fracturing service to the customer.